Der-Zauberer/ServerSystemPlugin/README.md

 Server:
   enableworldgroups: true
 ```
 Every world, which is loaded has a configuration section.
 There can the option `group` be found.
 Worlds are in one worldgroup if they have the same group name.
-When a player swith to a world in the same worldgroup, he will keep his inventory and levels.
-If the world have a groupname, which no other world have, then the world is alone in a worldgroup and have a seperated inventory and experience level.
+When a player switch to a world in the same worldgroup, he will keep his inventory and levels.
+If the world have a groupname, which no other world have, then the world is alone in a worldgroup and have a separated inventory and experience level.
 ```json
 world:
     group: world